 Now this is in beta it’s not returned that many results really, BuzzBundle would do a lot better for monitoring the web for terms.
 So I’m sure they’ll make a lot of improvements to this tool overtime it has only just been released as a beta so bear that in mind.

 And then we just have some of the other tools we’ve already looked at.
-They have an SEO toolbar that you can install in your web browser, a web crawler to crawl any URL you want and check for issues and errors quickly and you also have access to the Q&A forum where there’s loads of people talking about various problems and there’s some fairly knowledgeable people in the forum here.
+They have an SEO toolbar that you can install in your web browser, a web crawler to crawl any URL you want and check for issues and errors quickly with the SeoMoz crawl test and you also have access to the Q&A forum where there’s loads of people talking about various problems and there’s some fairly knowledgeable people in the forum here.

 The community, YouMoz user blog, there’s various events and the learn SEO section is quite detailed there’s a huge amount of resources here to help, perfect really for anyone that is new and just getting into SEO.
 You can also read the beginners guide to SEO now you don’t need to be a member for this but it’s a really nice guide of the basics of SEO and how everything fits together.